ModUDuke/courses-conclusion-and-review/chapter2.md

 skills: 1
 ```

-As mentioned in the video, rainfall in Sonoma County, California is highly correlated with eBay's total gross merchandise volume:
+It turns out that rainfall in Sonoma County, California is highly correlated with eBay's total gross merchandise volume:
 ![](https://assets.datacamp.com/production/repositories/1145/datasets/b97fef1a9b4ea4e8357ac2b39d04bf4c4e77cb34/ebayandsonomarainfall.png)

 Which of the following answers could support a **causal explanation** for this relationship?